fandywang/mltk/README.md

 ### MLTK
 =============
-MLTK -- the Machine Learning Toolkit -- is a suite of open source C++ modules supporting research and development in Machine Learning.
+The Machine Learning Toolkit (MLTK) is an open source C++ library supporting research and development in Machine Learning.

 ### Copyright and license
 ========